PratibhaSingh16/Credit-Card-Fraud-Detection./README.md

 ## Model Prediction
-Now it is time to start building the model .
-The types of algorithms we are going to use to try to do anomaly detection on this dataset are as follows
+The types of algorithms I used to try to do fraud detection on this dataset is Isolation Forest Algorithm.

 ## Isolation Forest Algorithm :
 One of the newest techniques to detect anomalies is called Isolation Forests.
 The algorithm is based on the fact that anomalies are data points that are few and different.
 As a result of these properties, anomalies are susceptible to a mechanism called isolation.